Why Success Feels Empty—and What Your Soul Is Actually Asking For

 Small brown squiggle with a star to represent a page divider

-In 2021, my company was making more money than it ever had.
-Spectacle—the inclusive marketing agency I'd built—was working with dream clients: global brands who were influencing culture at-large, and local organizations doing impact-driven community work.
-We were busy enough that we could turn work away, and be discerning in choosing partners whose values for diversity, racial justice, and equity matched ours.
-I felt fulfilled collaborating with brilliant colleagues and clients, building a workplace culture that allowed neurodivergent, disabled, women of color to thrive, and having the freedom to make my own schedule and live between Denver & Copenhagen (hello, very long distance relationship!)
+In 2021, my company made more money than ever before.
+Spectacle—the inclusive marketing agency I'd built—landed dream clients: global brands who were influencing culture at-large, and local organizations doing impact-driven community work.
+We were busy enough that we could turn work away, and be discerning in choosing partners whose values for racial justice, diversity, and equity matched ours.
+I felt fulfilled collaborating with brilliant colleagues and clients, building a workplace culture that allowed neurodivergent, disabled, women of color to thrive, and having the freedom to make my own schedule and live between Denver & Copenhagen (hello, very long-distance relationship!)

 Somewhere, in the middle of that peak, I had a realization that’s stayed with me: